TyCrane/Projects/README.md

 The views were re-created using Razor, but mimic the look and feel of the original application.

 Technologies:
-  Enterpirse Library
+  Enterpirse Library,
-  SQL
+  SQL,
   MVC 5

 Languages:
-  C#
+  C#,
-  T-SQL
+  T-SQL,
-  Html 5 and CSS
+  Html 5 and CSS,
-  Jquery
+  Jquery,
   Ajax